Last Updated : October 2, 2019

 - Check your sitemap sizes – make sure they are not too large and also be wary of including too many with a small number of URLs

 - Improve your sitemap – include an accurate last modified date & images

 - Investigate your sitemap URLs – look for orphaned sitemap URLs or missing pages/sections

-- Submit your sitemap to search engines – analyse which pages are being indexed
+- Submit your sitemap to search engines – check for errors upon submission

 - Regularly test your sitemap – make sure no new errors crop up or unexpected pages